 Essentially, you’re defining the reason why this product is worth making, who it will benefit, and how it will benefit them.
 Vision statements are aspirational, so there’s no need to go into technical detail at this stage.
 You just need to concisely communicate where the business hopes the product will go and what they hope it will achieve in the long term.

-The intention of a product vision statement is to serve as a source of truth that will guide development.
+A product vision statement intends to serve as a source of truth that will guide development.
 It also acts as a reminder to all stakeholders involved in a product’s development (the product team, development, executive staff, marketing, etc.) about the shared objective they’re aiming for with this product.

 Getting your product vision statement right is crucial if you want to ensure complete alignment and clarity throughout the development teams, stakeholders, and other relevant parties.
 To achieve this, you need to make sure your product vision board includes the following 4 principles: